DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 172.16.0.0/12,Private-Use Class B,RFC 1918 Private,RFC 1918,Private network space - Class B equivalent,1M addresses - 172.16.0.0 to 172.31.255.255
 192.168.0.0/16,Private-Use Class C,RFC 1918 Private,RFC 1918,Private network space - Class C equivalent,65K addresses - most common home network range
 ```

 ::: details Query Explanation
-This lookup table provides a list of Class A, B and C network address CIDR ranges that could be utilized to drop unwanted network traffic from a `NetworkConnectIP4` query to reduce query result overhead improve efficacy.
-This is particularily useful when trying to search for external network connections.
+This lookup table provides a list of Class A, B, and C private network CIDR ranges that can be used to exclude internal network traffic from a `NetworkConnectIP4` query.
+Filtering these ranges reduces result volume and improves efficacy, particularly when searching for external network connections.
 :::

+---

 ## Cradles

-Cradles act as the building blocks and heart of the Talon Hunt Framework.
-These are to be used as a building block for analyst to use to create queries that leverage consistent field presentation, enrichment, normalization, formatting and deconflicting.
-The essence of this is to have consistency across queries to not only help streamline development, but also provide a consistent output to enhance automation and analysis efforts.
+Cradles are the primary building blocks of the Talon Hunt Framework.
+They provide analysts with reusable query templates that enforce consistent field presentation, enrichment, normalization, formatting, and deconfliction.
+The goal is to ensure uniformity across queries, which streamlines development and produces a consistent output schema that supports downstream automation and analysis.
+Cradles are categorized into two types:

+- **Query Cradle** — A single-event building block for deep-dive analysis of a specific event type.
+- **Match Cradle** — A multi-event building block that joins related events via the `defineTable` and `match` functions.

 ### Query Cradle

-The query cradle is a single event building block that can be utilized by analysts to deep dive into a specific event.
-Refer to the functional example below:
+The query cradle is a single-event building block that analysts can use to investigate a specific event type.
+It provides a standardized search template with built-in enrichment, normalization, and a predefined table output.

+**Example:** `talon_win_cradle_processrollup2`

 ``` sql
   // =====================================================